TL;DR

 This is an income protection policy that is paid for by the company on behalf of a director or salaried employee.
 It is a highly tax-efficient way to provide cover:

-For small businesses that don't have a full 'death-in-service' group scheme, a Relevant Life Policy is the perfect solution.
+For small businesses that don't have a full 'death-in-service' group scheme, a Relevant Life Policy is a suitable option for your circumstances.
 It's a company-paid life insurance policy for an individual director or employee.

 It's a tax-efficient way of providing a high-value employee benefit at a relatively low net cost to the company.